snehilsharma12/data_transfer_protocol_for_lunar_rover/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o [image data]

 How to run:
+You can specify the maximum size for each packet
 Start rover first:
 $java rover [rover port] [size of each img data pkt in bytes] [image path]